cuboulder-MSD/digColl_peterOssorioCollection/README.md

 # Peter G. Ossorio Collection
 ## Description
-[Enter abstract of the collection, often found on the landing page and provided by the project owner]
+Peter Garcia Ossorio (1926-2007) was an American psychologist best known for his development of the field of Descriptive Psychology.
+Ossorio taught at CU Boulder from 1961-1991.
+The materials in this digital collection are selections from the Peter G. Ossorio papers, held in the CU Boulder Libraries' Rare & Distinctive Collections.

-Permanent address to digital collection: []().<br /> Please use the same link when sharing or citing the collection.
+Permanent address to digital collection: [https://doi.org/10.60807/mkd4-gg92](https://doi.org/10.60807/mkd4-gg92).<br /> Please use the same link when sharing or citing the collection.
 Current Extended MODS Metadata Schema

 ## Metadata
 ### Collection Name
-Name of the collection:
+Name of the collection: Peter G. Ossorio Collection
 ### Title
 Title derived from original captions on the work by the creator.
 If the original title is not available titles are created by the cataloger.

 ### Name
 Individual(s) or corporate entities that created or are associated with the work.

-Common names seen in the collection include:
+Common names seen in the collection include: [Ossorio, Peter G.](http://id.worldcat.org/fast/16889)

 ### Resource Type
 A term that specifies the characteristics and general type of content of the resource.